 Alpacas are really intelligent and curious animals, they have very calm disposition and - what is important in therapeutic way - they have delicate, soft and hyppoalergenic fur (without lanolin).
 Alpacas don't show agressive behavior and they are really friendly towards people.

-Alpaca comes from South America, where he lives in the Andes at an altitude of 4000-4700 m.n.p.m. and belongs to the camel family.
-Most often they can be found in Peru, Chile and Bolivia.
-It is herbivorous, and its biggest delicacy is carrot and grass.
+Alpacas come from South America, where they live in the Andes and belongs to the camels family.
+They can be found mostly in Peru, Chile and Bolivia.
+They are herbivorous and its biggest delicacy are carrots and grass.

-Alpacas are very friendly animals, friendly and gentle, completely devoid of aggression.
+Those therapeutic animals are very friendly and gentle, completely devoid of aggression.
 They can be petted, fed and looked after.
 Contact with alpaca has a significant impact on the child's development.
-Being surrounded by them, the child learns responsibility and empathy when caring for the alpaca, and hugging and stroking the alpaca allows children to open and relax.
-Helps build self-confidence and self-esteem, and supports the development of the ability to express their emotions.
+Being surrounded by them, the child learns responsibility and empathy while taking care of it!
+Hugging and stroking the alpaca allows children to open themselves and relax.
+It also helps build self-confidence, self-esteem and supports the development of the ability to express child's emotions.

-During alpacotherapy classes, we use alpacas, which come from alpaculture "Ajmaraya Poland".
+During alpacotherapy classes, we use alpacas, which come from alpaca culture "Ajmaraya".